anh0001/Footfall/docs/troubleshooting.md

 PROJECT_CFLAGS = -I$(PROJECT_ROOT)/addons/ofxOpenCv/libs/opencv/include/opencv
 ```
 This will force the compiler to always look for the openFrameworks's opencv header files.
-Surprisingly, once this fix is compiled and then removed after, the error is gone.
+Surprisingly, once this fix is compiled and then removed after, the error is fixed.